 Blind baking is essentially the pre-baking of a pie or tart crust without the filling.
 It can be either partially or fully baked depending upon the recipe.
 The filling is then added to the pre-baked crust and baked further if required.

-You can learn more about this process in our article about blind baking.
+You can learn more about this process in my article about blind baking.

 When Should I Blind Bake?